jmcinern/placenames/README.md

 # Irish Placenames Extractor

 This project reads Irish place names from PDF files and creates a structured dataset with the aim of improving speech recognition and data synthesis.
-The overview was created with copilot.
+The overview was created with the help of copilot.

 ## Overview